Harvard China Fund Student Summer Immersion Programs

 Harvard China Student Language and Culture Program

-Program Overview: The Harvard China Fund will offer a Chinese Language and Culture Program in collaboration with Sichuan University in summer 2013.
+Program Overview: The Harvard China Fund offers a Chinese Language and Culture Program in collaboration with Sichuan University

 social sciences with visits and field trips in Chengdu and to other nearby sites.
 Students will be able to immerse themselves in Chinese language study and